 How to get to the park

-Sequoia Kings Canyon National Park is about 5 hours' drive from San Francisco and Los Angeles.
-If you head from San Francisco, the road is almost the same as the entrance to Kings Canyon National Park and Sequoia National Park.
-After the gate at the entrance to the National Park, there is a path that divides into two parts, so if you go left you will head towards King's Canyon, and if you go right you will head towards Sequoia.
-There are no radio waves in the park, so it's smoother to download the places you want to go to in advance to GPS.
+Sequoia and Kings Canyon National Parks are about a five-hour drive (approximately 380 km) from San Francisco or Los Angeles.
+If you're heading from San Francisco, the road to the entrance to both Kings Canyon and Sequoia National Parks is almost the same.
+After the park entrance gate, the road splits into two.
+If you go left, you'll head towards Kings Canyon, and if you go right, you'll head towards Sequoia.
+There is no cell phone signal within the parks, so it's a good idea to download the places you want to go to your GPS in advance to make your trip smoother

 Good things to carry on hiking